bdurand/support_table_data/README.md

 Enhancing the `db:migrate` task also ensures that local development environments will stay up to date.

 You should also call `SupportTableData.sync_all!` before running your test suite.
-It should be called once at the beginning of the test suite before any tests are run.
+It should be called once in test suite setup code before any tests are run.

 ## Installation